unioncredit/autonomous-proposals/README.md

 Autonomous Proposals
 ====================
-Compound Autonomous Proposals allow anyone with enough COMP stake (currently 100; subject to change) to create an autonomous proposal and gather public support by receiving delegations to the autonomous proposal contract.
+UNION Autonomous Proposals allow anyone with enough UNION stake (currently 0; subject to change) to create an autonomous proposal and gather public support by receiving delegations to the autonomous proposal contract.

-The staked COMP tokens are locked into the autonomous proposal contract, and act as the first 100 votes for the future governance proposal.
+The staked UNION tokens are locked into the autonomous proposal contract, and act as the first 100 votes for the future governance proposal.

-Once the autonomous proposal reaches the governance proposal threshold (currently 100k votes; subject to change), anyone can call the __propose__ method, setting it up for a public vote in the Compound Governance system.
+Once the autonomous proposal reaches the governance proposal threshold (currently 100k votes; subject to change), anyone can call the __propose__ method, setting it up for a public vote in the UNION Governance system.

 One block after the proposal is created (or, longer if the delay parameter changes in the Governance system), anyone can call the __vote__ function, casting FOR votes on the proposal.

-After the successful proposal execution or if the autonomous proposal author doesn’t feel like the proposal will succeed, they can call the __terminate__ method, terminating autonomous proposal and returning their staked COMP tokens.
+After the successful proposal execution or if the autonomous proposal author doesn’t feel like the proposal will succeed, they can call the __terminate__ method, terminating autonomous proposal and returning their staked UNION tokens.

 Contracts
 =========